NepiRaw/Stremio-IntellDebridSearch/docs/ARCHITECTURE.md

 9. [Configuration Management](#configuration-management)
 10. [Deployment](#deployment)

 ## System Architecture

-The addon follows a modular, service-oriented architecture with clear separation of concerns:
+The addon is built on a modular, service-oriented architecture.
+Each layer is responsible for a distinct concern, making the system easy to maintain and extend.

+**Architecture Layers:**

 ```
 ┌───────────────────────────────────────────────────────────────┐